-We aim to support children who are unable to go to school due to illness, recovery from an operation or pregnancy / motherhood by
+We support children who are unable to go to school due to illness, recovery from an operation or pregnancy and motherhood by:

 - providing tuition in maths, English and other subjects where possible.

 - providing a link with the child's school so that pupils can follow the coursework that is being used in the classroom.